entiendoNull/expo-modules-london-2025-workshop/module-3.md

 #### 4. Managing listeners

 Finally, we connect the listening logic using `OnStartObserving` and `OnStopObserving`.
 These lifecycle hooks are called automatically by Expo Modules.
 This ensures the native side only does work when needed (the system listeners are active only while JavaScript is subscribed) and from the JS side, the API remains as simple as using `.addListener()` and `remove` methods.

+- `OnStartObserving` runs automatically when the first JS listener is added with .addListener.
+- `OnStopObserving` - runs automatically when the last JS listener is removed.

 This methods should be placed _within_ your `ModuleDefinition`, for example below `getCurrentRouteAsync`.